forcedotcom/sfdx-scanner/messages/run-common.md

 # validations.noFilesFoundInTarget

-No files found in target. --target must contain at least one file.
+No files were found in the target. --target must contain at least one file.

 # info.resolvedProjectDir

-The --projectdir flag was not specified.
-Therefore, the project directory was calculated to be: %s
+The --projectdir flag wasn’t specified so the calculated project directory is: %s